Why Study Solanus Casey?

-Casey was the middle name given to me at birth.
-In truth, I was pleased that it was tucked safely away in the middle, and gently put to sleep.
-It seemed to my young mind to belong to a family of such names as “Wilbur” or “Elmo.”
-However, as I advanced in age, I began to appreciate the person that inspired the name: Fr.
+Casey is my middle name.
+As a youth, I was rather pleased that it was tucked away in the middle.
+To my young mind, this name seemed to belong to the same family of names as “Wilbur” or “Elmo.”
+However, as I advanced in age, I began to appreciate the person that inspired the name, Fr.
 Solanus Casey, a saintly Franciscan friar.
 My Grandmother knew him personally, and so I heard various stories as I was growing up near Detroit, Michigan.
 She once had a painful goiter and went to see him; he prayed and it disappeared.
 The aura of the supernatural impressed me enough to want to learn more about him.

 Who Was Solanus Casey?

 When Fr.
 Solanus died on August 31, 1957, he left behind a vast multitude of friends.
 Approximately 20,000 people filed past his coffin to express their gratitude.
-Yet, when he started out life on a Wisconsin farm, no one could have imagined his future legendary status.
+Yet, who would have imagined his future legendary status as he started out life on a Wisconsin farm?

-He was born on November 25th, 1870, one of sixteen children that Ellen and Bernard Casey brought into this world, and was christened “Bernard”.
-“Barney,” as he was more commonly known, reveled with his nine brothers in the country life of hard work and a shared love for sports.
+He was born on November 25, 1870, one of sixteen children that Ellen and Bernard Casey brought into this world.
+They named him Bernard, though all knew him as “Barney.”
+As a lad, he reveled in the country life of hard work and sports with his nine brothers.
 His upbringing was a blend of discipline and hard work, but also great familial love and joy.

 As a young man, he felt called to the priesthood.
-The classes at the Milwaukee seminary were, unfortunately, all taught in German and Latin, and he ultimately had to depart for poor grades.
-After much prayer, he heard an inner voice urging him to “go to Detroit,” where the Capuchin Franciscans had their American headquarters.
+Alas, all the classes at the Milwaukee seminary were in German or Latin.
+Unsurprisingly, he had to leave for poor grades.
+After much prayer, however, he heard an inner voice urging him to “go to Detroit.”
+The Capuchin Franciscans had their American headquarters there.
 He was accepted and eventually ordained to the priesthood.
 He spent the next 53 years of his life as a humble Capuchin priest in New York, Detroit, and Huntington, Indiana, fulfilling various duties, particularly that of a doorkeeper.

 In this capacity, he welcomed all who came to the monastery and became very popular because of his wise counsel and effective prayers.
 Soon, the word spread that Fr.
 Solanus’ intercession could obtain miracles, and thus his days became longer and longer.
-Though his final years were marked by intense physical suffering, an aureole of stars wreathed his gentle soul.
-Sixty years after his death, his virtues are still relevant today.
+Though intense physical suffering marked his final years, an aureole of stars wreathed his gentle soul.
+Sixty years after his death, his shining virtues are still relevant today.

-All images were kindly provided by the Solanus Casey Center.
+All images by courtesy of the Solanus Casey Center.

 “I have plenty to keep myself busy for at least eighteen hours a day,” he wrote to his sister, Margaret.
 As his reputation grew, so did the line of afflicted people who sought his help.
 It was usual for him to receive up to two hundred persons a day, yet he treated each one as if their circumstances mattered most.
-Moreover, if there was a particularly difficult situation, such as a failing marriage or battle with alcoholism, he would spend over two hours counseling and listening.
-This tedious assignment entailed him to be available 24 hours a day, seven days a week, and lasted for over fifty years.
+Moreover, if there were a particularly difficult situation, such as a failing marriage or battle with alcoholism, he would spend over two hours of counseling and listening.
+This tedious assignment required him to be available 24 hours a day, seven days a week and lasted for over fifty years.

 When one considers the rigors of the Capuchin way of life, his star of patience shines very brightly.
-His day began at 4:45 a.m., and he usually retired well past midnight.
-Though he managed to come through the first fifty years of his life with only minor ailments, he was admitted to a hospital in 1921, for an infection in his leg that become gangrenous.
+His day began at 4:45 a.m. and he usually ended well past midnight.
+Though he managed to come through the first fifty years of his life with only minor ailments, a gangrenous leg infection in 1921 forced him to the hospital.
 He described the experience in a letter to his sister, Margaret.
 “I had been in an agony for at least 40 hours though no one seemed to know it.” he wrote.
-“While I tried to thank God for it all, my principal prayer – at least a thousand times repeated – was ‘God help us.’”.
+“While I tried to thank God for it all, my principal prayer – at least a thousand times repeated – was ‘God help us.’”

-Fr.
-Solanus once wrote, “Gratitude is the first sign of a thinking, rational creature…ingratitude leads to so many breaks with God and our neighbor.”
+“Gratitude is the first sign of a thinking, rational creature,” wrote Fr.
+Solanus, “ingratitude leads to so many breaks with God and our neighbor.”
 If one word could describe the essence of his spirituality, it would be gratitude.
-“Thanks be to God!” not only appeared constantly in the notes and letters of Fr.
-Solanus but seemed to be engraved into his heart, as though a constant prayer.
+“Thanks be to God!” appeared constantly in his notes and letters and seemed engraved on his heart through constant repetition.